Exohayvan/atsuko/commands/README.md

 ## emoji_save

-Saves an emoji to the local storage.
+Saves a custom emoji to the local storage.

 Usage:
 `!emoji_save <emoji>`